 Successfully designing for fabricating in the “real world” requires experience with sheet metal.
 Based on our decades of sheet metal fabrication experience, we have compiled some common design characteristics that must be considered in sheet metal design.

 4 Main Design Characteristics to Consider with Sheet Metal Fabrication

 When CNC punching sheet metal, it is best to allow for two material thicknesses between punched features such as holes and cutouts.
 However, with laser cutting, it is feasible in most materials to limit the space between features to one material thickness; however, this should be avoided if possible.

-A typical rule of thumb is that hole diameters should be at least one times the material thickness of your part, whether the parts are punched or laser cut.
+A typical rule of thumb is that hole diameters should be at least one multiplied by the material thickness of your sheet metal part, whether the parts are punched or laser cut.
 For diameters close to the material thickness, a guided punch may be required.
 Hole diameters smaller than a material thickness would require either a machining operation or stubby-style tooling for turret press applications.

 Hardware Holes and Placement

 The addition of hardware to a part (self-clinching nuts, rivets, nutserts, etc.) requires careful examination when placed near a bend.
 The outside edge of the hardware must be inboard of the tangent of the inside bend radius for proper seating.
 Also, access for hardware installation tooling must be considered.

 Forming dimensions to holes or cutouts will not be as tight and consistent with laser cutting or punching processes as opposed to machining processes.
 Therefore, when matching hardware attachment holes (for rivets, screws, etc.) for panels that have multiple bends between hole centers, tolerances must be examined to ensure proper alignment of holes between mating panels.
 Sometimes slots or larger hole diameters for the attachment hardware are required.